mithril-security/bastionlab/README.md

 That is why we built BastionLab with the aim to ensure privacy while fitting easily in the whole data science workflow of both data owners and data scientists.

 ## 🚀 Quick Tour
-You can go try out our [Quick Tour](https://github.com/mithril-security/bastionlab/tree/master/docs/docs/quick-tour) to discover BastionLab with a hands-on example using the famous Titanic dataset.
+You can go try out our [Quick Tour](https://github.com/mithril-security/bastionlab/tree/master/docs/docs/quick-tour) in the documentation to discover BastionLab with a hands-on example using the famous Titanic dataset.

 But here’s a taste of what using BastionLab could look like 🍒